lizardman301/Lizard-bot-rsf/README.md

 `!bot_role`
 Returns the role that allows access to the administrator commands.

+`!coin-flip`
+A coin is flipped and the result is returned.
+Either heads or tails.

 `!edit <setting> <value>`

 There are multiple settings that can be edited to allow customization.